walterfreeman/phy211/faq.md

 * you have stapled it
 * you have done each problem on a separate side of paper (so two problems are on each sheet of paper, one front and one back)

+We won't accept homework submitted by email.
+If you must miss recitation for a good reason (perhaps if you are in isolation for COVID-19), make arrangements with your TA to turn in your homework when you return.

 <a id="clinic"></a>